 Sprinkled amid the hot springs are the rarest fountains of all, the geysers.
 What makes them rare and distinguishes them from hot springs is that somewhere, usually near the surface in the plumbing system of a geyser, there are one or more constrictions.

 Geysers are hot springs with constrictions in their plumbing, usually near the surface, that prevent water from circulating freely to the surface where heat would escape.
 The deepest circulating water can exceed the surface boiling point (199°F/93°C).
 Surrounding pressure also increases with depth, much as it does with depth in the ocean.
 Increased pressure exerted by the enormous weight of the overlying water prevents the water from boiling.
-As the water rises, steam forms.
+As the water rises, steam forms (watch video exploring Old Faithful's vent).
 Bubbling upward, the steam expands as it nears the top of the water column.
 At a critical point, the confined bubbles actually lift the water above, causing the geyser to splash or overflow.
 This decreases pressure on the system, and violent boiling results.
 Tremendous amounts of steam force water out of the vent, and an eruption begins.
 Water is expelled faster than it can enter the geyser's plumbing system, and the heat and pressure gradually decrease.
 The eruption stops when the water reservoir is depleted or when the system cools.

-There are more geysers here than anywhere else on earth.
+There are more geysers in Yellowstone than anywhere else on earth.
 Old Faithful, certainly the most famous geyser, is joined by numerous others big and small, named and unnamed.
 Though born of the same water and rock, what is enchanting is how differently they play in the sky.
 Riverside Geyser, in the Upper Geyser Basin, shoots at an angle across the Firehole River, often forming a rainbow in its mist.
 Castle erupts from a cone shaped like the ruins of some medieval fortress.
 Grand explodes in a series of powerful bursts, towering above the surrounding trees.
 Echinus spouts up and out to all sides like a fireworks display of water.
 And Steamboat, the largest in the world, pulsates like a massive steam engine in a rare, but remarkably memorable eruption, reaching heights of 300 to 400 feet.

 Fountain geysers, such as Great Fountain in the Lower Geyser Basin, shoot water in various directions, typically from a pool.
 A fountain-type geyser has a large opening at the surface that usually fills with water before or during an eruption.
 Steam bubbles rising through the pool during the eruption cause separate bursts of water that generally spray out in all directions.
 Fountain type geysers are the most common type of geyser and can range in size from very small to very large.